Lakatrazz/Fusion-Lists/README.md

 Global bans prevent the joining and hosting of Public and Private lobbies, but still allow Friends Only lobbies.
 Bans are reserved for only the most problematic users; smaller offenses can be handled by individual lobby bans.

 You can view the general Fusion rules [here](RULES.md).

+## Profanity List
+The Profanity List is located at [profanityList.json](profanityList.json) and contains excessive slurs and curse words that are blocked from lobby names, descriptions, usernames, etc.

+Profanity can be toggled on or off in Fusion settings.